granthale/wip-book/content/Plots/career.md

 > "One of the great things about looking for a job is that your “payoff” is almost always a max function (the best of all attempts), not an average.
 This is also generally true for raising VC financing, doing bizdev partnerships, hiring programmers, finding good advisors/mentors, even blogging and marketing."

 [How To Design Your Career](https://www.maxmarchione.com/p/career-design) by Max Marchione
-> "Here’s the insidious myth of career design: “You need to know what you want to do.”
-In reality, **searching for career certainty is career-limiting.** Why?
-Searching for certainty results in:
+> "Searching for certainty results in:
 > 1. Naively copying others
 > 2. Becoming closed off to better opportunities"